ruyisdk/support-matrix/D1_LicheeRV/OpenWrt/README.md

 ### Hardware Information

-- AWOL Nezha D1 / Sipeed Lichee RV Dock
+- Sipeed Lichee RV Dock
 - A USB-A power adapter
 - A USB-A to C cable
 - A microSD card